-Sure, suggesting that everyone is a selfish hypocritical manipulator may seem like a pretty negative accusation, but once you look at each of the terms in detail, you’ll see just how it starts to make sense.
-The point of this activity is to expand a sense of self-knowledge or self-awareness through an exercise in perspective.
-As ambitious as the intention may seem, the very least this activity should bring you is an understanding of the flexibility in language.
-Try to see it as a verbal stretching exercise – if it hurts a little, it’s not a bad sign!
+Sure, suggesting that everybody is a selfish hypocritical manipulator may seem like a pretty negative accusation, but once you look at each of the terms in detail, you may see how it starts to make sense.
+The point of this section is to expand a sense of self-knowledge or self-awareness through an exercise in relativity.
+As ambitious as the intention may seem, the very least this section aims to do is to develop an understanding of the subjectivity of language.
+You may like to see it as a means to manage accusations of being selfish, hypocrytical or manipulative with enough distance to avoid taking it personally, or simply a verbal stretching exercise.

-I might be going out on a limb here by saying that every correctly functioning human being is selfish (not to be confused with ‘self-centered), and that our actions are guided by our selfishness.
-So bear with me.
-Being selfish, in its most fundamental form, is acting in order to increase one’s own well-being – doing things so that we feel good… or better… or even sometimes just ‘not so bad’.
+I may be going out on a limb here by saying that every correctly functioning human being is selfish (not to be confused with self-centered), and that our actions are guided by our selfishness.
+Being selfish, in its most fundamental form, is acting in order to increase one’s own well-being – doing things so that we feel good… or better… or even sometimes just “not so bad”.

-“Yes but, sometimes we do something selfless or altruistic or even masochistic so that other people feel good and we don’t think about ourselves, right?”
-Well, right and wrong.
-Yes we can do something altruistic etc., but in doing it, does it not make us feel good, or better, or not so bad about ourselves on some level?
-Is the perspective of this line of reasoning becoming clearer?
+“Yes”, you may say, “but, sometimes we do something selfless, or altruistic, or even masochistic, so that other people feel good and we don’t think about ourselves, right?”
+Well, yes, we can do something altruistic etc., and in doing it, does it make us feel good, or better, or not so bad about ourselves on some level?

 Let’s take the example of someone who has devoted their lives to helping those in difficulty or need.
-Their seemingly selfless actions have a clear impact on their own sense of well-being, and if they hadn’t tapped into the intrinsic well-being created by seeing others happy, then they wouldn’t continue their actions.
-At the very least, they would feel much worse if they did nothing to help, and thus avoid feeling this pain by helping those in difficulty or need.
-Thankfully there are many people who really get pleasure out of seeing others happy or better off – what is unfortunate is the people who feel pain at others’ pleasure or well-being, but that’s another issue altogether.
+Their seemingly selfless actions have a clear impact on their own sense of well-being, and if they hadn’t tapped into the intrinsic well-being created by helping others to feel more comfortable, then they wouldn’t continue their actions.
+At the very least, they would feel worse if they did nothing to help, and thus avoid feeling this pain by helping those in difficulty or need.
+Thankfully there are many people who really get pleasure out of seeing others happy or better off.

 Maybe it’s just a question of perspective.
 If you preach a certain lifestyle or overtly adhere to a practice that, in reality, you don’t systematically follow, you may very well be in the line of fire for someone to accuse you of hypocrisy.